Updated May 26, 2026§ For Everyday Items

 Is the Chipolo LOOP waterproof?

 The LOOP is IP67 rated, which means it’s dust-tight and survives immersion in 1 meter of water for up to 30 minutes.
-Our test unit went through a full washing machine cycle by accident and survived without damage, though we don’t recommend repeating that test on purpose.
+That covers an accidental splash or a brief drop in water, but deliberate or repeated submersion is still not recommended.